-On the normal sense Legal aid is the assistance in the legal matters both inside and outside the courts house to the poor litigants.
-Basically, government funding a system for those who cannot pay for legal advice and legal representation.
+In the normal sense, Legal aid is the assistance in legal matters both inside and outside the court’s house to the poor litigants.
+Basically, government funding is a system for those who cannot pay for legal advice and legal representation.

-So many Legal professionals are use the phrase ‘legal aid’ to mean counseling on any legal issue, giving honorarium to any pleader/ conciliator/ arbitrator, providing monetary aid to bear expenditure of the case, defending a person in a court of law.
+So many Legal professionals are using the phrase ‘legal aid’ to mean counseling on any legal issue, giving an honorarium to any pleader/ conciliator/ arbitrator, providing monetary aid to bear the expenditure of the case, defending a person in a court of law.

-Basically, Access to justice and Ensure high quality legal assistance it’s functions made.
-One of the most important think is in the legal aid office a successful Implementation Alternative Dispute Resolution (ADR) which is become popular worldwide.
+Basically, Access to justice and Ensure high-quality legal assistance it’s functions made.
+One of the most important things is in the legal aid office a successful Implementation of Alternative Dispute Resolution (ADR) which is become popular worldwide.

-Government of the People’s Republic of Bangladesh has enacted “Legal Aid Services Act – 2000.
-Under the Act, the government established “National Legal Aid Services Organization” and set up District Legal Aid Offices in each district’s Judge Court premises to ensure the protection of the poor, helpless people’s access to justice.
+The government of the People’s Republic of Bangladesh has enacted “Legal Aid Services Act – 2000.
+Under the Act, the government established the “National Legal Aid Services Organization” and set up District Legal Aid Offices in each district’s Judge Court premises to ensure the protection of the poor, helpless people’s access to justice.

-Moreover, to ensure legal aid in root level, Upazila Legal Aid Committee and Union Legal Aid Committee have been constituted at the union and upazila level.
+Moreover, to ensure legal aid at the root level, Upazila Legal Aid Committee and Union Legal Aid Committee have been constituted at the union and Upazila level.

 Statistics of Legal Aid help in the Judicial proceedings

-Sixty four District Legal Aid Office, Supreme Court Legal Aid Office, two Labour Court Legal Aid Cell and National Helpline Call Center a total number of 100806 beneficiaries have received government legal aid services through National Legal Aid Services Organization (NLAS0), during the financial year 2018-2019.
+Sixty-four District Legal Aid Office, Supreme Court Legal Aid Office, two Labour Court Legal Aid Cells,s, and National Helpline Call Center a total number of 100806 beneficiaries have received government legal aid services through National Legal Aid Services Organization (NLAS0), during the financial year 2018-2019.

-Same fiscal year, the District Legal Aid Offices successfully mediate the disputes of parties among 10,375 beneficiaries with realization of money 8,25,02,270 taka (Eight core twenty five lac two thousand seventy taka) .
+Same fiscal year, the District Legal Aid Offices successfully mediate the disputes of parties among 10,375 beneficiaries with the realization of money 8,25,02,270 taka (Eight core twenty-five lac two thousand seventy takas).

-Moreover, ADR beneficiary parties with the consent of each-other, withdrew 243 ongoing cases from the court.
-Same financial year Dhaka and Chittagong Labor Court Legal Aid Cell provides legal advice to 3429 helpless workers, provides legal assistance in 412 labour cases, and undertakes 535 mediation initiatives among the workers and the owners parties.
+Moreover, ADR beneficiary parties with the consent of each other withdrew 243 ongoing cases from the court.
+Same financial year Dhaka and Chittagong Labor Court Legal Aid Cell provides legal advice to 3429 helpless workers, provides legal assistance in 412 labor cases, and undertakes 535 mediation initiatives among the workers and the owner’s parties.

 Through mediations, 89,06,205/- (Eighty Nine Lac Six thousand two hundred five) taka has been recovered for the helpless labors.